Nemenick/CFM/README.md

 The networks have been developed with python 3.8 and tensorflow version 2.9.1

-If you need, the file 'CFM_env.yml' can be used to reproduce the environment needed to utilize the network with the scritp provided ('predict.py')<br>
+If needed, the file 'CFM_env.yml' can be used to recreate the environment required for utilizing the network with the provided scritp ('predict.py')<br>
 To this end:

 ## 1. Set up the environment: